 - First, I need to provide my CSM team the tools and processes they need to be efficient and effective.

-In my day-to-day, my mission statement is my North Star.
+In my day-to-day as a CS Ops Manager, my mission statement is my North Star.
 Additionally, I leverage the Gainsight platform as much as possible to help me scale processes.
 For instance, My goal is to run all of our meetings from within the Gainsight dashboards and cockpit views!

 With that in mind, let’s dive in!

 Starting Your Week as a CS Ops Manager